Published (reviewed and quality assured)

 - The indicator is updated annually.

-- The data are in Waterbase and are freely available through the EEA data service.
+- The data is in Waterbase and is freely available through the EEA data service.

 - No rationale references available

 This indicator shows:

 1. Annual median concentrations in rivers of Biological Oxygen Demand (BOD) and ammonium (NH4).